pranay06/indy-sdk/samples/nodejs/src/onboarding.md

 # Onboarding

-Here I have tried to encompass what is happening and what should (and need not) happen in the onboarding process (This is also a function in gettingStarted.js which part of sample nodejs code of indy-sdk).
+Here I have tried to encompass what is happening and what should (and need not) happen in the onboarding process (This is also a function in gettingStarted.js which is  part of sample nodejs code of indy-sdk).

 # Let's dive in